bio-comp/seer_rwd/README.md

 # seer_rwd

-Platform for analyzing RWD/RWE from SEER
+Platform for analyzing RWD/RWE from SEER registry.